complyue/smart-ghc8/README.md

 #### Create the build virtual machine

-- With the downloaded `iso` mounted to its virtual cdrom
+- With the downloaded `iso` mounted through a virtual cdrom
+- And have the cdrom as the sole boot device

-As you may have knew, **SmartOS** is not to be booted from disks, the iso (cdrom) will continue serving as the boot device even after installed the os, so if the hypervisor (virt-manager in my case) ejects the cdrom after first boot / os install, make sure to have it connected manually, forever.
+As you may already know, **SmartOS** is not to be booted from storage disks, the iso (cdrom) will continue serving as the boot device even after installed the os, so if the hypervisor (virt-manager in my case) ejects the cdrom after first boot / os install, make sure to have it connected manually, forever.

 > note however if with KVM, you want to change the virtual cdrom's bus to `SCSI`,
-> as on one hand the default `IDE` bus boots the os noticably slower, on the other
+> as on one hand the default `IDE` bus boots the os noticeably slower, on the other
 > hand I've found the alternative `SATA` bus can induce high probability in crash
 > at boot, if you assign more than 1 cpu to the VM.
 You'd always want to use more
 > CPU cores to make the builds faster, so the best bet is to use `SCSI` attached
 > virtual cdrom for faster os boot as well.
 >
 > it seems `UEFI` boot with **OVMF** doesn't support boot from `SCSI` cdrom,
-> you'd better stick with the default `BIOS` boot option.
+> you'd better stick with the default `BIOS` boot option (not this selection is
+> only present at the time of vm creation with virt-manager, not to be changed
+> after vm created).

-- And with one or more virtual disks
+- And with one virtual disk or the better, more virtual disks each on a separate physical one

 > the more physical disks your smartos has, the better it performs, also true
 > for VMs, where you can create one virtual disk storage file on each physical